Llanddulas Limestone and Gwrych Castle Wood

 Llanddulas Limestone and Gwrych Castle Wood is a Site of Special Scientific Interest in the preserved county of Clwyd, north Wales.
 The designated area lies in the communities of Betws yn Rhos, Llanddulas and Rhyd-y-foel and Llysfaen.
 The hills of Cefn-yr-Ogof and Craig y Forwyn feature.
 Gwrych Castle Wood is part of Gwrych Castle, a privately owned estate.
+This area was once owned by George Lucas in 2003.